emp3r0r7/WifiBall/README.md

 ## Usage

+- **Be smooth!:**
+  - While turning your antenna and gyroscope around , be gentle , steady and slow , the application currently has a polling rate of 1 second, its useless to turn the antenna rapidly.
+  - In order to have precise and accurate readings , you must scan the environment a lot, because higher signals will be shown by replacing weaker ones.
+You got the idea.
 - **Control the Camera:**
   - Use your mouse to rotate, zoom, and pan around the scene.
 - **View Access Point Details:**
   - Hover over an access point to see detailed information about it in a tooltip.
 - **Toggle Sidebar:**
-  - Click the "Show AP List" button to toggle the visibility of the sidebar listing all detected access points.
+  - Click the "Show AP List" button to toggle the visibility of the sidebar listing all detected access points and their associated stations.

 ---